Yoast/wordpress-seo/readme.txt

 * The [Elementor](https://wordpress.org/plugins/elementor/) website builder.
 * [Zapier](https://zapier.com/apps/yoast-seo/integrations), which helps you automate your publishing flow.
 * [Algolia](https://wordpress.org/plugins/wp-search-with-algolia/) integration to improve the quality of your site search.
-* [WordProof](https://wordproof.com/), which helps you prove ownership by adding timestamps.

 ### BUG REPORTS